Parys Mountain: Modern day

 There is a waymarked trail around the mountain, giving views of Amlwch Port to the north and the nearby Trysglwyn wind farm to the south.
 Those wishing to explore the historic mine levels need to contact the Parys Underground Group.

-Since 1988, Anglesey Mining plc, which owns the western part of the mountain, has discovered resources of 6,500,000 tonnes containing 10% combined zinc, lead and copper with some silver and gold.
-It has permits and a plan to restart mining operations at 350,000 tonnes per year.
+Renewed exploration of Parys Mountain by drilling resulted in the discovery of copper rich stockwork in 1962 - now referred to as the Northern Copper Zone.
+Several other zones of mineralisation were subsequently discovered and in 1988 the new public company, Anglesey Mining plc was formed.
+This owns the western part of the mountain and between 1988 and 1990 it sunk a 300m deep shaft and drove 850m of levels so as to remove minerals for processing in a pilot plant.
+Unfortunately a recession caused a big fall in metal prices and the project was shelved.

-In the late 1990s, surveys of the mine's hydraulic systems revealed that a large reservoir held back by a dam in an underground working was in poor condition.
-An assessment made at the time considered that failure of the dam was likely and that catastrophic failure could inundate parts of Amlwch, causing loss of life and substantial damage to property.
-An added complication was that the water in the underground reservoir was highly polluted by copper and other metals and was very acidic.
+Further drilling since then has better defined the as yet unexploited resources, which include 6,500,000 tonnes containing 10% combined zinc, lead and copper with some silver and gold.
+The company has permits and a plan to restart mining operations at 350,000 tonnes per year.
+Drilling to better define the Northern Copper Zone started in late 2023, with the target of improving the confidence of the mineral estimates for inclusion in the feasibility study, and explore adjacent areas as yet undrilled.